CommonRoad/commonroad-scenario-designer/docs/odr2cr.md

 Since the release of the paper, various updates have been implemented in the code to enhance the converter.

 ## Usage
-The CommonRoad to Lanelet2 conversion can be used via:
+The OpenDRIVE to CommonRoad conversion can be used via:

 - command line interface
 - GUI
 - Python API

-For the relevant GUI commands execute
+For the relevant command line commands execute ``crdesigner --help``.
-``crdesigner --help``.
 Tutorials on how to use the Python APIs can be found in our [GitHub repository](https://github.com/CommonRoad/commonroad-scenario-designer/tree/develop/tutorials/conversion_examples).